tdilauro/Simplified-wiki/Elasticsearch.md

 Any identifiable information in the query string becomes one or more filters on the work fields: `fiction`, `target_age`, `audience`, and/or `genres.term`.
 That part of the query runs in filter context.
 The rest of the query string, the part we don't understand, is run recursively through _the entire search algorithm_ you just saw.
 We try everything: title, subtitle, author, topic, multi-match, and so on.
 The only thing we don't try is query-plus-filter, because we just yanked all of the filter information out of the query string, giving query-plus-filter nothing to do.

-This means that `robert moses biography` is treated the same as a query against `robert moses` with a filter restricting it to the Biography genre.
+This means that `robert moses biography` is treated as a search for `robert moses` with a filter restricting it to the Biography genre.
 Maybe "robert moses" is part of the title, or the subtitle, or the description, or it's the author's name -- we don't know yet!
 That's for the recursive query to figure out.
 All we know is that we'll probably have better luck looking for a biography called _Robert Moses_ than looking for a book called _Robert Moses Biography_.

 Other examples: